Facebook

 The extra letters in the name are representative of the extra belt notches required post-indulgence.

-Not too far from The Natural Foods Bakery, we discovered another place of sweetness and tasty beverages: O'Conaill's Chocolate Shop.
+Not too far from The Natural Foods Bakery, I discovered another place of sweetness and tasty beverages: O'Conaill's Chocolate Shop.
 Located on French Church Street, a pedestrian-only thoroughfare, the premises is comprised of a chocolate shop for take home treats and a small cafe for hand made hot chocolate and coffee.

 O'Conaill's Chocolate Shop Cork Ireland